-To make the sauce: While the lamb is in the smoker, toast chilies in a large dutch oven over medium heat until fragrant, turning with tongs occasionally.
+To make the sauce: While the lamb is in the smoker, toast chiles in a large Dutch oven over medium heat until fragrant, turning with tongs occasionally.
 Transfer to a small saucepan and cover with 2 cups of chicken stock.
 Bring to a boil over high heat, then reduce to a simmer and cook until chiles are completely softened, about 15 minutes.
 Set aside.

-Transfer entire contents of dutch oven to the jar of a blender, along with soaked chilies and their soaking liquid.
+Transfer entire contents of Dutch oven to the jar of a blender, along with soaked chiles and their soaking liquid.
 Puree until completely smooth, about 1 minutes.
 Set aside.